 Core facilities are common research centres, in which several devices or research infrastructures are available.
 A core facility has the technical and methodical knowledge available, which is needed by several working groups or units.
 Core facilities are normally equipped with highly qualified staff and offer in addition to their own methodical research services for research projects.
 The devices and infrastructure needed for a core facility require a complex technical know-how and result in high acquisition cost.
 Sharing a core facility allows to achieve a high degree of capacity utilisation.

 Electronic database & collection:

 Spatial research infrastructure:

-Spatial research infrastructure is defined as special architectural measures for the purposes of research and development of arts that is specific equipment, facilities and procedures, which are essential to use the rooms for the planned research purposes (e.g. dust-free rooms).
+Spatial research infrastructure is defined as special architectural measures for the purposes of research and development of arts that is specific equipment, facilities and procedures, which are essential to use the rooms for the planned research purposes (e.g. clean room).
 Spatial basic equipment (laboratories, equipment of core facilities etc.) as well as their renewal and typical structural measures are not part of this survey.
 Research infrastructures (devices, databases etc.) being positioned in the spatial research infrastructures must be specified separately.

 Other research infrastructure: